Photo: Wise Living Magazine

 September is Whole Grains Month, which is an annual reminder that you should be eating more whole grains.
 Why, you ask?
-Because they’re chock full of health and nutrition benefits, and lots of them!
+Because they’re chock full of health benefits, and lots of them!
 In fact, according to WebMD, eating more whole grains is like adding a layer of health insurance to your life.

 Whole grains are packed with nutrients your body needs, including protein, fiber, B vitamins, antioxidants and trace minerals, such as iron, zinc, copper and magnesium.
 Also, studies have found that a diet rich in whole grains may:

 - Reduce risk of type 2 diabetes

 - Reduce risk of heart disease